 |Middlesbrough South and Thornaby||LAB||3,053||Teesside (North East)|

-The Boundary Commission for England published initial proposals on 13 September 2016.
+The Boundary Commission for England published final proposals on 10 September 2018.

 The net effect of the changes for England is shown in the following table:

 |Old Seats||New Seats||Change||Disappear||Switch Out||Switch In||Fresh|

 Full details are available on the area pages: North East, North West, Yorks/Humber, West Midlands, East Midlands, Anglia, South West, London, South East

-The Boundary Commission for Wales published initial proposals on 13 September 2016.
+The Boundary Commission for Wales published final proposals on 10 September 2018.

 The net effect of the changes for Wales is shown in the following table:

 |Old Seats||New Seats||Change||Disappear||Switch Out||Switch In||Fresh|

 Visit the Wales Area page for more details.

-The Boundary Commission for Scotland published its initial proposals on 20 October 2016.
+The Boundary Commission for Scotland published its final proposals on 10 September 2018.

 The net effect of the changes for Scotland is shown in the following table:

 |Old Seats||New Seats||Change||Disappear||Switch Out||Switch In||Fresh|

 Visit the Scotland Area page for more details.

-New parliamentary boundaries were announced on 6 September by the Boundary Commission for Northern Ireland.
-Analysis of these initial proposals by Electoral Calculus, assuming that voting patterns remain stable, indicates the the Democratic Unionist Party may lose three of its ten Westminster seats, and that the republican Sinn Féin is likely to gain two seats to become the largest party in Northern Ireland.
+Final proposals for new parliamentary boundaries were published by the Boundary Commission for Northern Ireland on 10 September 2018.
+Analysis of these final proposals by Electoral Calculus, assuming that voting patterns remain stable, indicates the the Democratic Unionist Party has improved its position from the initial proposals.
+The DUP is now predicted to keep its ten seats and continue to be the largest NI party at Westminster.
+The republican Sinn Féin is also likely to keep its seven seats.
 The total number of seats in the province decreases from 18 to 17.

 |Party||Old Seats||New Seats||Change||Commentary|